 Phase Modulators

-Applications

-- Chirp Control for High-Speed Communications

-- Coherent Communications

-- Optical Sensing

-$LiNbO_3$ optical phase modulators consist of a single, through optical waveguide, as shown by the operational diagram to the right.
+LN53S-FC Applications Chirp Control for High-Speed Communications Coherent Communications Optical Sensing LiNbO3 optical phase modulators consist of a single, through optical waveguide, as shown by the operational diagram to the right.
 As there is only one optical path to modulate, all of the phase modulators are Z-cut devices in order to optimize drive efficiency.

-While most applications benefit from the integrated polarizer in Z-cut modulators, the LN53S-FC and LN66S-FC modulators are offered for applications where the polarizer is undesirable.
+While most applications benefit from the integrated polarizer in Z-cut modulators, the LN53S-FC and LN66S-FC modulators are offered for applications where the polarizer is undesirable. the waveguide path embedded (green).
+The modulating R Click to Enlarge diagram of a phase (blue line) as one e modulator shows e through optical the lithium niobate cted only by the s shown by the

+Part Number Description Price Availability

-Click to Enlarge This operational diagram of a phase modulator shows the waveguide (blue line) as one through optical path embedded in the surface of the lithium niobate (green).
-The input light is affected only by the modulating RF drive voltage, as shown by the translucent region.
+paths embedded in the surface of the lithium niobate (green).
+The input light is first affected by the modulating RF drive voltage and then the DC bias voltage, as shown by the translucent regions.